 Build distribution lists based on queries against the Exchange 5.5 directory or Active Directory, either with or without Exchange Server, or from files, databases, or other external sources.
 Also provides tools for managing all types of DLs and groups and printing DL lists.

 Run reports on distribution lists, users and more, pulling data from Exchange 5.5, Active Directory, or Exchange 2000/2003/2007.
 List all distribution lists and their members or just the number of members and present the report in XML, HTM, or Excel format.
 Free.

-Features added to PeopleSearch v.3 include the ability to target Active Directory views to specific groups or users, construct user, computer, and group reports against Active Directory, localize your installation using multilanguage support.
+PeopleSearch include the ability to target Active Directory views to specific groups or users, construct user, computer, and group reports against Active Directory, localize your installation using multilanguage support.
 PeopleSearch uses a web browser to retrieve information stored in the directory, such as telephone number, location, title, and manager.
-Administrators can customize PeopleSearch to set up searches for any object or attribute in the Active Directory, as well as configure how search results are displayed in the browser.
+Administrators can customize PeopleSearch to set up searches for any object or attribute in the Active Directory, configure how search results are displayed.
 Version 3.

 PeopleUpdate provides a web-based search and update interface for Microsoft Active Directory environments.
 PeopleUpdate allows for search, export, and update functionality from a web-based interface.
 PeopleUpdate allows for drop-down lists and input masks for controlling data being updated.
 Version 3.

 Bulk mail tool to send an individual message to multiple recipients.
 Addresses can come from any address list and may include distribution lists.

 - To import a distribution list from the Personal Address Book